-At our AGM, I will have completed five years in the chair and this report gives me the opportunity to share with you my reflections on our activities and what lies ahead.
+At our AGM, I will have completed six years in the chair and this report gives me the opportunity to share with you my reflections on our activities last year and what lies ahead.

 Voluntary organisations like ours would not work without a dedicated team – and we have a really good team, all of whom have different responsibilities and bring results to our meetings which collectively make up a sound council… our trustees meet on a regular basis to review ongoing projects and opportunities and we hold four or five ‘executive’ meetings during the year, which include the other team members as well as representatives from Borough and Town councils and our friends from Active Surrey.
 I like to move these meetings around to different sports clubs’ locations, so we can meet them, and they can meet us – if we haven’t visited you yet – let me know and we will schedule you in.

 Sport Godalming is a well-respected and well-run outfit, involving itself in our local community with a cross-section of sportsmen and women as part of our team.
 We counsel and lobby for our members and provide information as well as grants, both large and small, to help athletes in their pursuits of sporting excellence.

-Our AGM followed in March and was hosted again by Guildford Rugby Club.
+Our AGM in March was hosted by Farncombe Wanderers Cricket Club.
 The accounts were adopted, the trustees were re-elected as were the committee.
-This was followed by an ‘Open Meeting’ where presentations to our five successful applicants in our ‘Go for Gold – The Road to Tokyo’ programme, which also encompasses ‘Elite’ awards, were made – these went to Patrick Croghan (Sailing) Claudia Lance Jones and Olivia Okoli (athletics) Nicky Greenhill (Para Equestrian) Anna Litvinenko (Ice Skating), Jamie Oakley (Triathlon), Isabella Frewer (Lacrosse), Yasmina Hasan (Bowls) and Jamie Mansfield (Judo) was awarded funds from this programme in June.
+This was followed by an ‘Open Meeting’ where presentations to six successful applicants in our ‘Go for Gold – The Road to Tokyo’ programme, which also encompasses ‘Elite’ awards, were made – these went to Claudia Lance Jones (Cross Country/Middle Distance Running), Anna Litvinenko (Ice Skating), Jamie Oakley (Triathlon), Isabella Frewer (Lacrosse), Yasmina Hasan (Bowls) and Jamie Mansfield (Judo).

-An example of this ‘partnership’ opportunity was the Godalming Run, now in its sixth year, which attracted 986-people running in three distance races around the town and countryside on a Sunday in May – it is now a firm fixture in the Godalming calendar – and we are determined to crack the one thousand barriers in 2018.
+The Godalming Run, now in its seventh year, attracted some 674-people running in three distance races around the town and countryside on a Sunday in May – numbers were down this year due to circumstances beyond our control, but we are hopeful to build those up again in 2019.

-On the subject of the Godalming Run, our thanks also go to the Charterhouse Club and to the Town Council, without whom this event wouldn’t happen – to Waverley Harriers for their continued support and to Alton Sports, who provided the prizes and Trade Direct Insurance for their sponsorship.
+Our thanks also go to the Charterhouse Club and to the Town Council, without whom this event wouldn’t happen – to Waverley Harriers for their continued support and to Alton Sports, who provided the prizes and Trade Direct Insurance for their sponsorship.

-The three sports councils in the borough are very close on many issues and each year I am invited to Sport Haslemere and Farnham Sports Council’s awards evenings – these happen in late September and early October respectively and are always excellent occasions… I have been known to pinch the odd idea for our sports awards, which of course follow these…!
-In passing, a big thank you to both Peter Lawrence (Haslemere chairman) and David Gill (Farnham chairman) for adjudicating both our ‘Go for Gold’ applicants and also our sports awards nominations – our friend Don Wilmott makes up the third person on that panel with Anne Gray joining the sports awards panel this time.
+The three sports councils in the borough are very close on many issues and each year I am invited to Sport Haslemere and Farnham Sports Council’s awards evenings – these happen in late September and early October respectively and are always excellent occasions… In passing, a big thank you to both Peter Lawrence (Haslemere chairman) and David Gill (Farnham chairman) for adjudicating both our ‘Go for Gold’ applicants and also our sports awards nominations – our friend Don Wilmott makes up the third person on that panel with Anne Gray joining the sports awards panel this time.

-Our annual sports awards for 2017 was again held in the Wilfrid Noyce Centre in October to ‘showcase’ the cream of Godalming (and surrounds) athletes.
-This ‘played’ to a packed house and there were some amazing stories that came out of the presentations – we were also delighted to have Ken Schofield CBE, former Executive Director of the European Golf Tour and President elect of Surrey County Cricket Club, as our guest speaker – he (and his wife) were involved in a life-changing motorcycle accident some 10 years ago and both lost their left legs… but both re-built their lives and Chris is now an endurance para-athlete.
-Using prosthetic legs, he has run marathons, triathlons and climbed Kilimanjaro!
-He gave a motivational and sometimes moving talk about both their struggles and successes.
+Our annual sports awards for 2018 was held in the Wilfrid Noyce Centre in October to ‘showcase’ the cream of Godalming (and surrounds) athletes.
+This ‘played’ to a packed house and there were some amazing stories that came out of the presentations – we were also delighted to have Ken Schofield CBE, former Executive Director of the European Golf Tour and President elect of Surrey County Cricket Club, as our guest speaker – and again to welcome our local Mayors.

 Our website records the evening together with a full list of winners and I should also mention our award sponsors – Waverley (Sports Team of the Year) Trade Direct (Youth Sports Personality of the Year) Active Surrey (Coach of the Year) Surrey Playing Fields (Young Volunteer of the Year) Charterhouse Club (Sports Personality of the Year) and Specsavers (Sport Development) – our thanks to all of them.

-Sponsorship is always important to support the various activities your sports council is involved with and we are always on the lookout for such partnerships – we are very grateful to Trade Direct Insurance for their support for the Godalming Run and for supporting a category in our Sports Awards and understand that Haines Watts will also be supporting us next year.
+Sponsorship is always important to support the various activities that all sports councils are involved with and we are always on the lookout for such partnerships – we are very grateful to Trade Direct Insurance for their support for the Godalming Run and for supporting a category in our Sports Awards.

 Enjoy your sport.